Sierra vs Zendesk: A detailed comparison for 2026

 Trying to pick the right AI for your customer support team can feel like a huge task.
 You've got the giants like Zendesk, offering a platform that does just about everything, and then you have newer, more specialized tools like Sierra, which promises a finely-tuned conversational AI experience.
 Both want to help you clear out repetitive tickets and get customers answers faster, but they come at it from completely different directions.

 This guide is a straightforward, no-fluff comparison of Sierra vs Zendesk.
-We'll dig into their core AI capabilities, how easy (or hard) they are to set up, and what their pricing looks like.
+We'll dig into their core AI capabilities, how they are set up, and what their pricing looks like in 2026.
 The goal is to help you figure out which one might be the right choice for your team.
 We’ll also touch on a third option, one that boosts your current helpdesk instead of making you start from scratch.

 What is Sierra AI?